bens4lsu/theskinny-publish/Content/blog2/window-washer.md

 ---
 title: Window Washer
 date: 2013-05-30 15:01
-description: A description of my post.
+description: A lesson in the states of matter.
+It's a cute kid story.
 tags: young-ruski
 id: 1647
 ---